Home » Combination Steam » Simple, Soft Japanese Milk Bread Recipe (Hokkaido Milk Bread)

 A loaf of Hokkaido milk bread, pulled apart into two pieces and resting on a metal rack.

-Hokkaido milk bread is a cottony, fluffy white bread that stays soft and fresh for days.
-The trick to this freshness is a cooked milk, flour and water paste that makes the dough tender and stops it drying out.
+Japanese milk bread, or Hokkaido milk bread is a cottony, fluffy white bread that stays soft and fresh for days.
+The secret to this freshness is tangzhong, a cooked milk, flour and water paste that makes the dough tender and stops it drying out.

 Prep Time20 minutes